Abdiqanih00/Ahmed-Abdiqani/README.md

-# 👋 Hi, I'm Ahmed Abdiqani
+# 👋 Hi, I'm Ahmed Abdiqani Hussein

 I'm an IT Apprentice (Lærling) in Norway with a passion for technology, cloud computing, and IT support.
 I enjoy solving technical problems, learning new technologies, and building my skills in both IT operations and software development.